Filter list

 The previous phases help your customers realize they can trust you and can be more than just a number.
 It's this next step that many companies miss.

 Having customers share their stories in reference calls, case studies, as event speakers, and more is the traditional way that companies have made their customers the center of what they do.
-Still, there are other opportunities your most ardent customers want to do.
-If you look beyond case studies, you can unlock ways your customers would love to champion you.
+And, sure, there are situations where that might work – but kicking it old-school can only get you so far.
+Why not give some of these methods a shot instead?

 Listen to their feedback

 You can empower your customers by encouraging feedback.
-Show that you're listening to their suggestions and concerns by using this feedback to improve your products or services and that you value their input.
+Show that you're listening to their suggestions and concerns by using this feedback to improve your products or services.
+Source this feedback from your social media comments, customer service calls and chats, and more –– the more creative and engaging, the better.

 Pay them for their service

-Your customers may want to become an affiliate for you, write content, or create tutorial videos highlighting their favorite tips and tricks when using your product or service.
+Your customers may want to become affiliates, write content, or create tutorial videos highlighting their favorite tips and tricks when using your product or service.
 Create opportunities for them to do this and always reward them for their service or give them perks for their work.

 Education